Andy09G/Reading/reading5.md

+# reading note 5

-# The Linux command line for beginners
+## The Linux command line for beginners

 Explain the terms “shell”, “terminal”, “cli”, and “command prompt”.
 Why are these still used today, when we have graphical interfaces?